 Setting Active Times

-- As an advanced feature, you have the option to set specific active times for when the rule should apply.
+- As an advanced feature, you can set specific active times for when the rule should apply.

 - Select the start date for when the rule should begin and end.

 - To apply the rule indefinitely, set the end date to never.
-“Active Days” and “Time” allow you to set specific days and times when the rule should be active.
+“Active Days” and “Time” allow you to select specific days and times when the rule should be active.